netgen/ezplatform-site-api/docs/reference/query_types/location_subtree.rst

 .. code-block:: yaml

-    # do not include the subtree root Location, this is also the default behaviour
+    # do not include the subtree root Location, this is also default behaviour
     exclude_self: true

 .. code-block:: yaml